Creating a Monthly Budget

 Create a "Monthly Income" section in your document or software.
 Then, create the "Monthly Expenses" section of your budget below or next to the income section.
 Create a category for each type of expense you have each month.

 Remember to also create an "Irregular Expense" category, just like you did for your irregular monthly income.
 For example, if you have to pay $150 a year for car registration and $1,000 a year for auto insurance, you would have a category of Irregular Expenses for $95.83 per month ($1,150 divided by 12 months).
-For your irregular expenses, set aside that $95.83 into a savings account so that you have the full amount when the time comes to make the payment.
+For your irregular expenses, set aside that $95.83 into savings account so that you have the full amount when the time comes when you need to make the payment.

 Here's a list of expense categories to get you started: